Listeria Fast Facts

 Multistate outbreak of listeria associated with cantaloupes.

-All of the tainted cantaloupes were grown at Jensen Farms in Granada, Colorado.
+All the tainted cantaloupes were grown at Jensen Farms in Granada, Colorado.
 They were shipped to 17 states.
-Cases of listeriosis have been reported in Alabama, Arkansas, California, Colorado, Illinois, Indiana, Kansas, Maryland, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, Texas, Virginia, West Virginia, Wisconsin and Wyoming.
-Health officials call it the deadliest food outbreak in the United States in nearly 100 years, and the third-deadliest outbreak in U.S. history.
+Cases of listeriosis were reported in Alabama, Arkansas, California, Colorado, Illinois, Indiana, Kansas, Maryland, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, Texas, Virginia, West Virginia, Wisconsin and Wyoming.
+Health officials call it the deadliest food outbreak in the United States in nearly 100 years, and the third-deadliest outbreak in US history.

 Multistate outbreak of listeria associated with cantaloupes.

-All of the tainted cantaloupes were grown at Jensen Farms in Granada, Colorado.
+All the tainted cantaloupes were grown at Jensen Farms in Granada, Colorado.
 They were shipped to 17 states.
-Cases of listeriosis have been reported in Alabama, Arkansas, California, Colorado, Illinois, Indiana, Kansas, Maryland, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, Texas, Virginia, West Virginia, Wisconsin and Wyoming.
-Health officials call it the deadliest food outbreak in the United States in nearly 100 years, and the third-deadliest outbreak in U.S. history.
+Cases of listeriosis were reported in Alabama, Arkansas, California, Colorado, Illinois, Indiana, Kansas, Maryland, Missouri, Montana, Nebraska, New Mexico, North Dakota, Oklahoma, Texas, Virginia, West Virginia, Wisconsin and Wyoming.
+Health officials call it the deadliest food outbreak in the United States in nearly 100 years, and the third-deadliest outbreak in US history.

 September 12, 2011 - The outbreak is announced by the CDC.
-A total of 15 persons infected with the outbreak have been reported from four states.
+A total of 15 persons infected were reported from four states.
 All illnesses started on or after August 15, 2011.

-September 14, 2011 - The FDA issues a press release to announce that Jensen Farms has issued a voluntary recall of its Rocky Ford-brand cantaloupes after being linked to a multistate outbreak of listeriosis.
+September 14, 2011 - The US Food and Drug Administration issues a press release to announce that Jensen Farms has issued a voluntary recall of its Rocky Ford-brand cantaloupes after being linked to a multistate outbreak of listeriosis.
 In total, 147 illnesses and 33 deaths are reported in 28 states.

 September 26, 2013 - Eric and Ryan Jensen, brothers who own Jensen Farms, are taken into custody and charged with introducing tainted cantaloupe into interstate commerce.